bigchaindb/BEPs/13/README.md

 The operation indicates the type/kind of transaction, and how it should be validated.
 It must be a string.
 The allowed values are `"CREATE"` and `"TRANSFER"`.

-Note: Some implementations may allow other values, but maybe only internally.
-For example, BigchainDB Server allows the value `"GENESIS"`.
-See <a href="#implementation-specific-deviations"><span>the section about implementation-specific deviations</span></a>.

 ### Transaction Components: Asset

 In a CREATE transaction, an asset can be <a href="#ctnull"><span>ctnull</span></a> (e.g. `None` in Python), or an <a href="#associative-array"><span>associative array</span></a> containing exactly one key-value pair.
 The key must be `"data"` and the value can be any valid associative array.
 Here’s a JSON example: